-Medical costs in the Philippines may be less than a foreign national is used to, however if you are paying these expenses out of pocket they can place a high amount of burden on your personal finances.
-The only way to truly protect yourself from the high medical costs experienced around the world is with a comprehensive international health insurance plan.
+Medical costs in the Philippines may be a lot lower than most westerners are used to, but if you are paying these expenses out of pocket they can easily become a heavy burden on your personal finances, especially if you develop a chronic condition which requires long term treatment.
+The only way to truly protect yourself from the high medical costs around the world is with a comprehensive international health insurance plan.
 We can offer locally compliant international health insurance plans for the Philippines that are globally portable and guaranteed renewable for life, so that you can be assured no matter where you go in the future, you will have the quality protection that you deserve.

-The Philippines has never been a country renowned for the state of its healthcare system, rather it is better known for the large number of tourists it attracts on an ever increasing annual basis.
+The Philippines has never been a country renowned for the state of its healthcare system, rather it is better known for the ever increasing number of tourists it attracts.
 However, this may soon change.
-With many South East Asian countries playing the medical tourism game the Philippines has decided that it needs to spruce up its healthcare services for Filipino nationals before it targets the lucrative overseas market.
+With many South East Asian countries playing the medical tourism game, the Philippines has decided that it needs to spruce up its healthcare services for Filipino nationals before it targets the lucrative overseas market.

 In a step that is very much akin to developments in the USA, Filipino President Arroyo has set aside P3.5 Billion (approximately US$77 million) for the revitalization of the nations healthcare services.
 With a goal to providing approximately 23.5 million poor Filipinos with quality healthcare the National Insurance Health Program was slated to begin with the country's 2008 budget.

 The Philippines has a history of unsuccessfully spending large amount of money on public welfare projects, however this time there could actually be a difference.
 The government is planning on shaping up the medical systems that focus on Filipino nationals and then using any excess revenue towards luring foreigners to Philippine hospitals for medical treatment.